Nutty

 Share dealing fee

-Typically when buying shares, you’d pay the stock broker a share dealing fee, which can be as low as £1.50 to as high as £11.95.
-Although with eToro¹ and Trading 212¹ – there’s no fees at all, they’re commission-free.
+Typically when buying shares, you’d pay the stock broker a share dealing fee, which can be as low as £1.50 to as high as £11.95 (although eToro¹ and Trading 212¹ are commission-free).
 Plus you can get a free share worth up to £100 with Trading 212¹, use code NUTS.

 Account fee